2022–2023 mpox outbreak in the United Kingdom

-The 2022–2023 mpox outbreak in the United Kingdom is part of the larger outbreak of human mpox caused by the West African clade (type) of the monkeypox virus.
+The 2022–2023 mpox outbreak in the United Kingdom was part of the larger outbreak of human mpox caused by the West African clade (type) of the monkeypox virus.
 The United Kingdom was the first country, outside of the endemic African areas, to experience an outbreak.
 As of 22 July 2022, there were 2,208 confirmed cases in the United Kingdom, with 2,115 in England, 54 in Scotland, 24 in Wales, and 15 in Northern Ireland.

 Background

 An ongoing outbreak of mpox was confirmed on 6 May 2022, beginning with a British resident who, after travelling to Nigeria (where the disease is endemic), presented symptoms consistent with mpox on 29 April 2022.
 The resident returned to the United Kingdom on 4 May, creating the country's index case of the outbreak.
 The origin of several of the cases of mpox in the United Kingdom is unknown.
 Some monitors saw community transmission taking place in the London area as of mid-May, but it has been suggested that cases were already spreading in Europe in the previous months.